treeverse/lakeFS-samples/01_standalone_examples/databricks-ci-cd/README.md

       DATA_SOURCE_STORAGE_NAMESPACE

-## Demo Instructions
+## Demo Instructions for Python ETL Jobs

 1. Create a new branch in your Git repository.
-Select newly created branch.
+Select the newly created branch.
-1. Remove the comment from the last 5 lines of code in **ETL Job.py** inside **databricks-notebooks** folder and Commit your changes.
+1. Remove the comment from the last 5 lines of code in **ETL Job.py** inside the **databricks-notebooks** folder and Commit your changes.
-1. Go to **Pull requests** tab in your Git repo, create Pull Request.
+1. Go to the **Pull requests** tab in your Git repo, create Pull Request.
-1. Go to **Actions** tab in your Git repo.
-Git Action will start running automaically and validation checks will fail.
+1. Go to the **Actions** tab in your Git repo.
+Git Action will start running automatically and validation checks will fail.
-1. Go back to **Code** tab in your Git repo and select the branch created in 1st step.
+1. Go back to the **Code** tab in your Git repo and select the branch created in 1st step.
 Comment back the last 5 lines of code in **ETL Job.py** and Commit your changes.
+1. Go back to the **Actions** tab in your Git repo.
+Git Action will start running again and validation checks will pass this time.

+## Demo Instructions for Scala ETL Jobs
+#### Additional Setup

+1. This demo will compile Scala programs and will build JAR file.
+Demo will upload JAR file to AWS S3.
+Demo will also create Databricks cluster on the fly and will install JAR file and lakeFS libraries.
+So, additional setup steps are required.

+1. Remove **pr_commit_run_databricks_etl_job.yml** file from **.github/workflows** folder in your Git repo.

+1. Upload **pr_commit_run_scala_etl_jobs.yml** file in **lakeFS-samples/01_standalone_examples/databricks-ci-cd/scala_etl_jobs** folder to **.github/workflows** folder in your Git repo.

+1. Create folder **scala_etl_jobs** in your Git repo.

+1. Upload all files in **lakeFS-samples/01_standalone_examples/databricks-ci-cd/scala_etl_jobs** folder to **scala_etl_jobs** folder in your Git repo.

+1. Add following secrets in your Git repo:
+* AWS Access & Secret Key so Databricks cluster can access S3 bucket:

+      AWS_ACCESS_KEY

+      AWS_SECRET_KEY

+* LakeFS Access & Secret Key so Databricks cluster can access lakeFS server:

+      LAKEFS_ACCESS_KEY

+      LAKEFS_SECRET_KEY

+7. Add following variables in your Git repo:
+* AWS Region, S3 bucket name and root folder name in S3 bucket to upload JAR file to S3:

+      AWS_REGION

+      AWS_BUCKET_FOR_JARS

+      AWS_BUCKET_ROOT_FOLDER_FOR_JARS

+#### Demo Instructions
+1. Create a new branch in your Git repository.
+Select the newly created branch.
+1. Remove the comment from the last 4 lines of code in **etl_jobs.scala** inside the **scala_etl_jobs/src/main/scala/example** folder and Commit your changes.
+1. Go to the **Pull requests** tab in your Git repo, create Pull Request.
+1. Go to the **Actions** tab in your Git repo.
+Git Action will start running automatically and validation checks will fail.
+1. Go back to the **Code** tab in your Git repo and select the branch created in 1st step.
+Comment back the last 4 lines of code in **etl_jobs.scala** and Commit your changes.
-1. Go back to **Actions** tab in your Git repo.
+1. Go back to the **Actions** tab in your Git repo.
 Git Action will start running again and validation checks will pass this time.

 ## Useful Information